BeauCal/beaucal-long-throttle/README.md

 // in controller
 $throttle = $this->getServiceLocator()->get('BeaucalLongThrottle');
 if ($throttle->takeLock('BiWeeklyReport', new DateTimeUnit(2, 'weeks'))) {
-    // lock is made for 2 weeks: safe to do your work }
+    // lock is taken atomically, made for 2 weeks: safe to do your work }
 else {
     // locked from before: leave it alone & perhaps try again later